 If you are unable to take part in mainstream further education provision because of your learning difficulty or disability, ask your local further education college about the courses provided under discrete provision.

 Discrete provision is specifically designed to meet students’ individual needs and is delivered in a more supported environment.
 This provision may have a higher staff to student ratio than mainstream provision so you benefit from being in smaller class sizes and from the extra help provided by classroom assistants and other specialist staff.
 Discrete provision, offers a range of courses from unaccredited to accredited at entry level, level 1 and level 2.

 In discrete provision you can go to a mix of work focused, personal development and lifeskills courses and also take part in work placements which can help to prepare you for future employment opportunities.
-Contact details for your local further education college can be found on Colleges NI website:

-All colleges will have a "Student Support" section where you can get advice on what support is available to meet your needs.
+All colleges will have a 'Student Support' section where you can get advice on what support is available to meet your needs.
 You can ask for a copy of the college’s disability policy.

 Further Education at 16